 Africa, one of our priorities

-Among the major events of 2021, the hosting of the New Africa-France Summit in Montpellier on October 8 is a unique opportunity for the University of Montpellier and its partners in the MUSE (Montpellier University of Excellence) I-SITE project.
-It's an opportunity to illustrate why and how Montpellier's ecosystem of higher education, research and innovation is a veritable gateway between the African and European continents.
+Among the major events of 2021, Montpellier will host the New Africa-France Summit on October 8, providing a unique opportunity for the University of Montpellier and its partners in the I-SITE MUSE (Montpellier University of Excellence) project.
+It will be an opportunity to illustrate why and how Montpellier's higher education, research, and innovation ecosystem is a true gateway between the African and European continents.

-And it's through 4 scientific days, organized ahead of the Summit that the University of Montpellier and its partners have chosen to honor the strong and concrete partnership between the African and Montpellier academic communities.
-The Montpellier Global Days will take place from October 4 to 7, 2021, both face-to-face and online, and will welcome researchers, teacher-researchers and experts from France and all over Africa.
-This is an eagerly-awaited highlight for researchers and teachers from Montpellier and their African partners, who see it as recognition of their commitment.
+And it is through four days of scientific events, organized ahead of the Summit, that the University of Montpellier and its partners have chosen to highlight the strong and concrete partnership between the African and Montpellier academic communities.
+Montpellier Global Days will take place from October 4 to 7, 2021, both in person and online, and will welcome researchers, teacher-researchers, Professors experts from France and across Africa for the occasion.
+This is a highlight and eagerly awaited event for Montpellier researchers and teachers and their African partners, who see it as recognition of their commitment.

 Montpellier Global Days for Science, Education & Innovation: Africa 2021!